-GANGULI, Milada.
-Přerov 10.7.1913 — 2000.
+GANGULI, Milada (née Sýkorová).
+Přerov, Olomouc region 10.7.1913 — Kolkata 27.4.2000.
 Czechwoman in India.
 Educated in Prague and London, in London met the Bengali writer Mohanlal Ganguli, a friend of R. Tagore.
-They went to India in 1939.
+They were married in 1936 and went to India in 1939.
 In 1963-88 she visited Nagaland 18 times collecting ethnographic objects, now kept in Indira Gandhi National Centre of the Arts in New Delhi.

 Publications: Obrázky z Bengálska.
 197 p.
 Prague 1963; V říši klenotů.
 164 p.
 Prague 1967.